 - 1. Do not discuss the patient or what is seen on images with the patient, family members or others.
 The physician is the only person qualified to interpret the images. - 2.
 When required to ask a patient about his/her illness, confine your questions to those that are necessary to perform the examination. - 3.
 If it is necessary to remain with a patient for safety or other reasons, be cordial and friendly in conversation, but refrain from sharing what is discussed with anyone else. - 4.
 If information about a patient is being discussed by others, do not participate in the discussion.
 Be polite. - 5.
 Students may not access electronic equipment and/or records unless given permission by the clinical instructor or department manager. - 6.
 Copies of radiographs or reports of radiographs require prior approval from the clinical instructor. - 7.
 Images and reports used to prepare for image analysis or case studies, such as copies or CDs, may not include any patient identification. - 8.
 In the event information is required from a case performed in a previous rotation, contact the clinical instructor for the information. - 9.
-Daily Logs may not be removed from the facility or photocopied. - 10.
+Patient Information may not be removed from the facility or photocopied. - 10.
 Copies of software may not be made. - 11.
 Students may not use personal electronic devices to capture, store or transmit confidential information. - 12.
-Personal electronic devices are not permitted during clinical education - 13.
+Personal electronic devices are permitted during clinical education but must be kept on silent mode and may only be used during lunch or on breaks. - 13.
 Respect decisions of co-workers and other hospital personnel and under no circumstances discuss this information with the patient or his/her family.